 - Automating Process and Technology Efficiently

 Long story short we ended up building something that saved two hours a week of each of their writers which means 30 people by two hours a week saving 60 hours a week or a total of about 240 hours a month every single month just by building one specific feature.
-That sort of automation helps you scale, helps you work more efficiently more effectively and generate more in the short amount of time.
+That sort of automation helps you scale, helps you work more efficiently more effectively and generate more in a short amount of time.

 - Generating profit